Skip to content

 Output directoryAvoid overwriting sources

+Name presets for the destination, not the mood: “Teams MP4 720p 15MB”, not “small video”.
 Start with one watch folder and one preset.
-Add a second watch path only when the first is stable for a month.
-Two presets on the same folder without subfolders usually causes confusion about which output belongs to which job.
+Add a second path only when the first is stable for a month.

-Task Scheduler, PowerShell, and GetCompress
+Method 2: Task Scheduler, PowerShell, or FFmpeg

 Windows teams automate with Task Scheduler jobs or PowerShell scripts that call FFmpeg on a schedule or at logon.